rangelprog/GotMilked/docs/EngineUsageGuide.md

 Each module is built into the `GotMilkedEngine` library.
 Applications (like the sandbox) link against this library and provide their own components, resources, and serialization extensions.

+> New in this revision: scenes own a stack of `SceneSystem` instances.
+The built-in `GameObjectUpdate` system preserves existing behaviour, while custom systems (AI, animation, physics) can slot in and even opt into async execution.

 ---

 ## 3. Scene Workflow Summary